pandas-dev/pandas/doc/source/io.rst

    print open('mi.csv').read()
    pd.read_csv('mi.csv',header=[0,1,2,3],index_col=[0,1],tupleize_cols=False)

-Note: The default behavior in 0.12 remains unchanged (``tupleize_cols=True``), but starting with 0.12, the default *to* write and read multi-index columns will be in the new format (``tupleize_cols=False``)
+Note: The default behavior in 0.12 remains unchanged (``tupleize_cols=True``) from prior versions, but starting with 0.13, the default *to* write and read multi-index columns will be in the new format (``tupleize_cols=False``)

 Note: If an ``index_col`` is not specified (e.g. you don't have an index, or wrote it